chevanlol360/Kernel_LGE_Fx1/README.md

     $ cd Loki
     $ git clone https://github.com/chevanlol360/loki

-Go inside the Loki folder and doubble click on the runkernel.sh file and open it with terminal and when its done a new file called smpboot.loki will be the output flash it to your device.
+Go inside the Loki folder and doubble click on the runkernel.sh file and open it with terminal and when its done a new file called Zipboot.loki will be the output flash it to your device.